Andrew Brown (2016) Jurisdictional Representative; Conservation Program Supervisor, East Multnomah Soil & Water Conservation District

 John is a Technical Services Specialist for Water Environment Services, Clackamas County.
 With over thirty years’ experience in the water quality field, he brings a focus on storm water and riparian issues that can impact the watershed.
 His first involvement with Johnson Creek started over 25 years ago with the Johnson Creek Corridor Committee (which later became the JCWC) and has continued ever since.
 For much of that time, he has also been a member of the Johnson Creek Inter-jurisdictional Committee.
 In addition, he has served on the North Clackamas Urban Watersheds Council and the Clackamas River Basin Council.
 In his off time he can usually be found working on restoring and operating vintage trolleys for a local non-profit museum.

-Bruce Newton (2014) – Treasurer; Former Director, West National Technology Support Center, Natural Resources Conservation Service (retired); Committees: Executive, Governance, Interjurisdictional;
+Bruce Newton (2014) – Board Treasurer; Former Director, West National Technology Support Center, Natural Resources Conservation Service (retired); Committees: Executive, Governance, Interjurisdictional;

 Bruce Newton is a retired Federal scientist.
 He previously held positions with the US Environmental Protection Agency and the US Department of Agriculture.
 Upon retiring in 2013 Bruce began volunteering at the Council and in 2014 joined the Board.